NathanaelA/nativescript-platform-css/src/README.md

 ## Enhanced modes
-This plugin in addition to doing .android or .ios; will create a .ios or .androidXXX (where XXX is the DPI of the screen) an
+This plugin in addition to doing .android or .ios; will create a .ios or .androidXXX (where XXX is the DPI of the screen) an It also sets the name of the device in the css; so Iphone X, will be `iphonex`

 ### Notes